zegzag/OCAN_pytorch/README.md

-## Welcome for bug and issue reporting
+## Welcome for bugs and issues reporting